Honda US90: 1st Generation US90 (1970-1973)

 The Initial US90 was offered at $595 in 1970, and featured an 89cc engine producing 7 hp.
 The US90 designation was used until 1973, when Honda successfully trademarked the moniker ‘All Terrain Cycle’.
 The designation was then changed to ATC90.
 The ATC prefix would be used for all Honda Three-Wheeled-Vehicles until production ceased in 1987, and become a universal epithet for other manufacturers three-wheeled machines.

 2nd Generation ATC90 (1974-1978)

 The US90 had been designed without suspension, which would be common place on ATC’s for the first decade.
-Cushioning for the rider was provided by the low-pressure hubless tires, which also provided a low-impact impression on the environments it traverses.
+Cushioning for the rider was provided by the low-pressure hubless and rimless tires, which also provided a low-impact impression on the environments it traverses.
 For all the benefits, the tires proved to be fragile in rougher terrain, and expensive to replace.
-This led to Honda developing traditional Tire-on-Wheel designs in 1974, a feature continued on All-Terrain-Vehicles to this day.
+This led to Honda developing traditional tire-and-rim designs in 1975, a feature continued on All-Terrain-Vehicles to this day.